clarenceb/GBB-MLOps-Workshop/README.md

 For the second part of the workshop, refer to the [MLOps guide](mlops.md).

+## Contributing

+Do not commit changes to notebook files where you have run through the workshop yourself and filled in placeholders or have output(s) shown after executing cells.

+* Revert placeholders back to their original states
+* Clear cell outputs: from the Jupyter notbook interface select: Cell > All Output > Clear

 ## Credits

-* This workshop was forked from here: https://github.com/ronglums/PyCon-2019
+* This workshop was forked from here: [https://github.com/ronglums/PyCon-2019](https://github.com/ronglums/PyCon-2019)

 ## References